santichausis/rock-paper-scissors/README.md

   - HTML5
   - CSS3
-  - JAVASCRIPT
+  - JavaScript

 # New Features!

-  - New UI
+  - Mobile Friendly
+  - Reset game option

 # Future Features!

-  - Mobile Friendly
+  - History of the game
   - Players Names to complete